foxxor/crystalrift-dart/README.md

 Do you think you can do something better or improve the existing?

 Go ahead!
-I just started with Dart and I'm not a jedi, any help is appreciated.
+I just started with Dart and I'm not a Dart jedi, any help is appreciated.